OKMTask

 long

-Return the number of active tasks to a user.
+Return the number of active tasks for a user.

 Filter parameters description:

-• The subject parameter the topic of the task.
+• The subject parameter is the topic of the task.

 • The projectId parameter must be a valid project id.